-However dingoes are listed as a threatened species under the Flora and Fauna Guarantee Act 1988 and protected under the Wildlife Act 1975.
-It is an offence under the Wildlife Act 1975 to take or kill protected wildlife without an authorisation to do so.
+The dingo is listed as a threatened species under the Flora and Fauna Guarantee Act 1988 and as a result is threatened wildlife and protected under the Wildlife Act 1975.
+It is an offence under the Wildlife Act 1975 to take or kill threatened wildlife without an authorisation to do so.